Navigating the Sahara

-So does the Topo map mean I’ll stop using Google Earth imagery in the planning, or paper maps on the piste.
+So does the Garmin Topo map mean I’ll stop using Google or Bing imagery in the planning, or paper maps on the piste.
 I don’t think so.
-In places like Morocco the extent of marked pistes can be (hopefully) converted into accurate tracklogs, but with better surrounding detail than OSMs.
+In places like Morocco the extent of marked pistes can be converted into accurate tracklogs, but with better surrounding detail than OSMs.
 And, unlike Olaf, there’s no aggro importing into a modern, touch-screen GPS.
-When I want to quickly verify where I am, a glance at the Topo map may be adequate.
+When I want to quickly verify where I am, a glance at the Garmin Topo map may be adequate.